paulolaba/Chapel_SyntaxHighlighting/README.md

 # Chapel_SyntaxHighlighting
 A simple (and useful) tutorial for inserting Chapel syntax highlighting into Sublime Text Editor (https://www.sublimetext.com/docs/linux_repositories.html).

 To insert Chapel syntax highlighting into Sublime Text, the procedure is very easy and can be divided in two steps.
+The steps below apply to Linux, Mac and Windows.

 ### Step 1: